Click on the button below to see the full calendar of 2023 Alumni Association Events. Click on an event to see the details of that event.

 When Alumni Hall experienced a large leak a number of years ago, some of the Pansy books suffered water damage.
 In 2021, Kathleen "Kat" MacMurray and the Class of 2013 found a way to finish presenting the Alumni Association with the White Gift they began donating in 2017 - replacing the damaged books.
-Along the way, they had a great deal of help from Daena Creel, author, historian, and prospective member of the CLSC Class of 2022.
-Kat pronounced the collection is "...a complete - or close to it - set of first editions in all their excessive Victorian splendor."
+Along the way, they had a great deal of help from Daena Creel, author and historian.
+Kat announced the collection is "...a complete - or close to it - set of first editions in all their excessive Victorian splendor."

 The last three titles to be added were Four Mothers at Chautauqua, Eighty-Seven, (a rare, hard-to-find publication), and Judge Burnham’s Daughters.
 Previous replaced titles included Four Girls at Chautauqua, Chautauqua Girls at Home, Ruth Erskine’s Son, and The Hall in the Grove.
 The Hall in the Grove was a CLSC selection during the 1881-1882 season.
 (If you are interested in reading The Hall in the Grove, the Winifred Kemp Collection Reading Room does have a copy.)

 In the summer of 2021, Donna Dominick, the librarian of our Winifred Kemp Collection Reading Room, and Kat carefully placed the newly found Pansy books into their glass front display case in the main hallway of Alumni Hall.

 What is the background on these books?
 Why are they called that?
 What is their history?
 Donna, Kat, Daene, and the library committee have a plethora of Pansy knowledge.
 The following is a brief article Daena wrote, as well as some pictures she sent.
 We certainly appreciate their knowledge and willingness to share their information.